Kejoramedia/nikescraperbykejora/README.md

 - [License](#license)

 ## Installation
+Make sure you have created a virtual environment before installing the package.

-To use this package, you need to install it in your Python environment.
+To use this package, you need to install it in your Python virtual environment.
 You can do this using pip:

 ```bash
 pip install -U nikescraperbykejora

 ```

-Make sure you have created a virtual environment before installing the package.

-This package has the following dependencies:
+You also need to install the following dependencies:

-pandas>=2.1.1;
+- pandas>=2.1.1;
-httpx>=0.25.0;
+- httpx>=0.25.0;
-playwright>=1.38.0;
+- playwright>=1.38.0;
-selectolax>=0.3.16;
+- selectolax>=0.3.16;

-These dependencies will be automatically installed when you install 'nikescraperbykejora'.

 ## Usage